Siddhartha335/Backend-2024/readme.md

 3. mongoose-02 - Used Express and MongoDB(as a non-relational database) for performing CRUD operations.
 Also, studied and practiced ODM(Object Document Mapper) namely Mongoose for performing database queries on an express app.

 4. mongoose-03 - Learned different Mongoose model methods and use to make REST APi's

+5. url-shortener - Created a url-shortener using Express,Mongoose model method and rendered in server-side using EJS template engine.